TVC Rocket Development

 For now I am not doing much actual rocket research because I want to focus on the TVC.
 I do know a bit from past interest in rocketry and I do believe I know enough to complete the TVC.
 My plan is to finish the TVC, work on the avionics bay, add parachute systems and a nosecone, and then do necessary simulations.

 A lot of my research past these few main sources were looking into other people’s designs and taking inspiration.
-A big one is L Shang.
+A big inspiration was L Shang.

 Initial designing